Skip to main content

 Objective 1.a.
 Engaging in school-wide assessment processes to inform intervention model (assessment for learning).

-Early Literacy Assessment (ELA data) has been very informative and has enabled us to identify and implement supports at universal, targeted, and intensive levels.
+The NVSD’s Early Literacy Assessment (ELA) has been very informative and has enabled us to identify and implement supports at universal, targeted, and intensive levels.

-For students in Grades 4 through 7, we have used the PM Benchmarks and Fountas & Pinnell (F&P) assessment tools to assess students’ reading progress.
+For students in Grades 4 through 7, we have used the PM Benchmark and Fountas & Pinnell (F&P) assessment tools to assess students’ reading progress.

 Reading and writing assessments completed last and this year led Kindergarten-Grade 3 teachers to have a more intentional approach to teaching phonics and phonemic awareness.
 This helped students build capacity to decode an increasing number of words, as well as spell many more words accurately and to use “inventive spelling” for words they aren’t familiar with how to spell.